 Does it make sense to take reduced benefits sooner or enjoy larger benefits later?
 In short, it depends.
 Consider a 62-year-old retiree who is weighing her options.
 If she claims her benefits now, she’d receive $27,031 per year, whereas waiting until age 67 or 70 would net her $38,616 or $47,884, respectively.

-Claiming benefits at age 62 will provide a higher level of benefits sooner.
+Claiming benefits at age 62 will provide benefits sooner.
 But there’s a trade-off—she’ll end up with less cumulative benefits the longer she lives.
 In fact, if she waited to claim at full retirement age (67), she would need to live to nearly 78 to ultimately accumulate more wealth (Display).
 Delaying to age 70 would push this “tipping point” past age 82½.

 Put another way, the longer you live, the more you’ll likely gain by delaying your claim—assuming all else remains equal.
 That’s where inflation comes into play.